Green Pine Aphid / Eulachnus rileyi

 Green pine aphids feed on the underside of pine needles growing at the crown of the tree (Chilima 1991).
 Infestations cause the needles to turn yellow and under high infestations the growth of the tree is stunted.
 Infestations on stressed trees can lead to top die-back or even tree death in extreme cases.
 Sooty mould can grow on the honey dew excreted by the aphids feeding on the sap and this can give the needles a look of being covered in black precipitate (Murphy et al. 1991).

-Apterous Vivipara (wingless parthenogenetic form): A dark body and black legs.
+Apterous Vivipara (wingless parthenogenetic form): The adult is characterized by a dark body and black legs.
 It is approximately 2 to 2.6 mm long and 0.6 mm wide.
 The cornicle (one of two backward-pointing tubes on the dorsal side of the abdomen) consists of a ring but does not have a conical base.
 The cauda (last segment of the abdomen) is usually rounded but with an upturned tip, which, when extended, appears pointed.

 Alate Vivipara: This form is the same size and colour as the apterous vivipara.
 The secondary antennal sensoria (used as an olfactory sensor for initial host location) are absent on segment three and there is one on segment four.
 The hairs are heavy, 0.1 mm long, spike-like on the vertex (area behind the compound eyes on the head), sparse and inconspicuous on the body, and moderately numerous on the appendages.
 The lengths of the hairs on the hind tibia are at least twice the diameter of the tibia.
 The rostrum is broad and obtuse.
 The forewing has a faint media that is usually forked once.